Last updated on January 29th, 2024

 How Many Days to Spend in Barcelona?

-If I have to recommend you guys how much time to spend in Barcelona, it would be a minimum of 3 full days in the city alone, but only if you can manage waking up early and to go to bed late.
+On average, a minimum of 3 full days in Barcelona alone is more than enough time to cover all major sights.
+But only if you can manage waking up early and going to bed late.
 There will be a lot to do.

 Where to Stay in Barcelona?

 Barcelona is a large and diverse city, full of many attractions and opportunities to spend time.
 It may seem that it’s not that easy to choose a suitable hotel or apartment.
 This is why I would like to share a few of my favorite places.
 Maybe they’ll give you a better idea of where to stay.

 On our first visit, we lived in El Poble-sec district and tried to explore on foot everything that was nearby.
 Most of our time we spent in the Gothic Quarter, at the waterfront in La Barceloneta and El Born.
 I truly fell in love with the Gothic Quarter neighborhood and wished we could spend there a few nights.